Liangliang0116/HVACModelBasedRLMPCCEM/README.md

 ```

 ### EnergyPlus
 Please follow https://github.com/IBM/rl-testbed-for-energyplus and install EnergyPlus version 9.2.0.
 Note that this repository is only tested on EnergyPlus version 9.2.0.
-It may encounter some unexpected issues with other EnergyPlus versions.
+There mighe be some unexpected issues with other EnergyPlus versions for this repository.

 ## Before Training
-Before training, the city information in the ```.bashrc``` file should be changed to the city whose weather data that you plan to use.
-Then, you should run ```outdoor_temp_extract.py``` in the folder ```outdoor_temp_extract``` to generate the relevant weather data file.
+Before training, the city weather file information in ```.bashrc``` should be changed to the one corresponding to the city whose weather data that are to be used.

-In addition, there are some lines in some ```.py``` files that need to be changed so that the assigned city is used during training.
-To modify these lines before training, I usually comment out the temperature data of the generated ```csv``` file.
-For example, when training with weather data in SF, I just rename the file ```interpolated_outdoor_temp_Sterling.csv``` to ```interpolated_outdoor_temp_Sterling_comment_out.csv```, and the same is true for other three remained cities.
-If you did not change the lines mentioned above, then there will be errors when you run, since the wrongly assigned ```.csv``` file cannot be found.
-You then track which lines you need to change then.

 ## Training